 Our Story

-The first Talking Book prototypes were field-tested with school children in northern Ghana.
-The idea was for kids to listen and read along with the Talking Book to improve their literacy skills.
-But local extension agents and community health workers had a different use for the Talking Book.
-They saw it as an innovative technology for sharing health and agricultural information with rural communities.
+But local extension officers and community health workers had a different use for Amplio's device.
+They saw it as an innovative, portable technology for sharing health and agricultural education with underserved rural communities.

 Amplio Milestones